Overview of PNAIS Accreditation

 What Does the Accreditation Process Entail?

 Accreditation assumes that a school, over time, has been comparing its own development with that of the Association’s major standards and good practices.
 With the assistance of the PNAIS Annual Report, which asks a school to illustrate the ways in which it has enhanced its programs annually, schools are able to gauge how close they are to beginning the self study process.
-Once a school feels it has reached that level of maturity, it embarks upon an institutional self study guided by the Association’s Self Study.
+Once a school feels it has reached that level of maturity, it embarks upon an institutional self study guided by the Association’s Self Study Manual.
 This intense self-reflection is an opportunity to examine and evaluate itself in light of its own mission and philosophy.
 The process involves the school’s various constituents and provides guidance for the school’s future excellence, viability, and sustainability.

 The self-study process results in a comprehensive document that outlines both the ways in which the school is fulfilling its mission and the school’s self-identified strengths and weaknesses.
 The self study is shared with the peer group review team, made up of 5 to 15 educators from around the country and/or region.
 The visiting team’s four-day visit involves the review of every aspect of the school's programs and operations assessing their effectiveness in fulfilling the school's stated purposes.
 The team makes a point of meeting with members of the school’s various constituencies.
 The visiting team creates its own report that includes observations, commendations, recommendations and suggestions to assist the school in its institutional improvement.
 The Association’s Accreditation Committee and Board of Governors also review this report prior to making a determination about the school’s accreditation status.